Sikligar: Present circumstances

 The Hindu Sikligar of Gujarat continue their traditional occupation of sharpening knives, scissors, household articles and agricultural implements.
 Economically, they are extremely marginalised, with cases of child labor existing.

 The Sikligar in Haryana are now divided into two groups, the Hindu Sikligar and Sikh Sikligar.
 The difference in religions mean that both groups are distinct communities, with no intermarriage.
 Both speak the Haryanvi dialect.
 They are found mainly in the districts of Hissar, Jind, Rohtak, Sirsa and Mohendargarh.
 Settled in hamlets on the outskirts of towns and villages, living often in thatched huts, they are further divided into 84 clans, known as gotras.
 The main ones being the Chauhan, Nirban, Taunk, Kalilot, Mohil, Joone, Dugoli Ke, Moyal, Padyar, Khankhara, Bhati, Dhare, Khichi, Ghelot, Badke, Dangi, Jaspal, Patwa, Solanki, Matlana, Dagar, and Banwari.
 Their main occupation remains metal burnishing.
 They are involved in the manufacturing of implements such as spades, sickles, sieves and iron baskets.
 A small number are now farmers, raising poultry and cattle.

 In Punjab, the Sikligar are still engaged in the manufacture of swords, knives, daggers and buckets, selling these implements directly to villagers.
 The Sikh Sikligar are strictly endogamous, and practice clan exogamy; their customs are similar to other Sikh communities in Punjab.
 They speak Punjabi, with most understanding Hindi.

+Service and support

+SAF International, a Sikh nonprofit organization based in Canada, has been actively involved in the socio-economic upliftment of the marginalized Sikligar Sikh communities across multiple states in India.
+In Miryalaguda, Telangana, the organization facilitated the construction of a Gurdwara Sahib to support the community's spiritual and cultural needs.
+In Gujarat, SAF International has carried out multi-year development efforts focused on education, housing, and basic health access to improve the living standards of Sikligar families.